Roger Federer bids farewell in last match before retirement

 “For me, just personally, (it was) sad in the first moment, when I came to the conclusion it’s the best decision,” Federer said in an interview with The Associated Press this week about his emotions when realizing it was time to go.
 “I kind of held it in at first, then fought it off.
 But I could feel the pain.”

-When the players from both squads were introduced before the initial singles matchup of the three-day team event at the O2 Arena, Federer was the last to emerge from a tunnel leading out to the black court.
+When the players from both squads were introduced before the initial singles matchup of the three-day team event at the O2 Arena, Federer was the last to emerge from a tunnel leading out to the black court, wearing his team’s blue zip-up jacket and black pants.
 Fans who were loud enough for Nadal, Novak Djokovic, Andy Murray and others really let Federer hear their support and gratitude, rising for a lengthy standing ovation while lifting their phone cameras to capture the moment.

+When there were breaks in the action during the matches before his, Federer wandered over to the stands and signed autograph after autograph — on programs, tennis balls, whatever was thrust his way by spectators.

+“The crowd was electric,” Sock said after losing the opening singles match Friday afternoon to two-time 2022 Grand Slam runner-up Casper Ruud 6-4, 5-7, 10-7.
+“I can only imagine what it’s going to be like for the rest of the weekend.
+And obviously tonight with … two of the ‘GOATs’ playing together.”

 “I have such mixed feelings about this,” said Indrani Maitra, a 49-year-old from India.
 “I’m really glad I’m being able to catch his last match.
 But I’m really sad this is his last match.”

 She came with her daughter, Anushka Verma, a 19-year-old student at University of California, Berkeley, for what they said was their first time to watch tennis live.
-Both were wearing blue hats for the occasion, Maitra’s with Federer’s “RF” insignia, Verma’s with Nadal’s bull horns logo.
+Both wore blue hats for the occasion, Maitra’s with Federer’s “RF” insignia, Verma’s with Nadal’s bull horns logo.

-There were lines hundreds of people deep at the “Game, Set, Merch” shops in and outside the O2 Arena.
+There were lines hundreds of people deep at the “Game, Set, Merch” shops in and outside the venue.
 Jacob Benaion, a 61-year-old from Brazil, said he waited for more than an hour with his son, 32-year-old Moyses.

 “I love tennis.
 My first favorite was Ivan Lendl.
 After that, Pete Sampras.
 And after that, Roger Federer.
 And Roger Federer is the best one of all,” Benaion said.
 “He is a legend and he helped tennis grow around the world.
 He is an ambassador of tennis.”